DavidVogelxyz/davidvogelxyz/content/home-lab/network/openvpn-aws.md

 ![AWS banner](/images/aws-banner.png)

+## Introduction

+For more information on how I would set up a VPN server today, check out [my guide on creating a VPN server](https://github.com/DavidVogelxyz/library/blob/master/servers/openvpn-server-on-debian.md), found on my GitHub.

+---

 ## Welcome to the Jungle

 While I have been working with cloud service providers (CSP) for months, I hadn't yet tried out Amazon Web Services (AWS).
 I decided to re-deploy a project that I'm familiar with, OpenVPN, because I thought it would be easy.
 "Easy" is not how I would describe my experience with AWS.